filipzygmuntowicz/party_card_game/README.md

-You can mix these queries, for example: https://drinkixxy.herokuapp.com/api/question?category=popular,random,kids&nsfw=False&count=10 will return 10 non-nsfw questionns of randomly choosen categories from [popular, random, kids].
+You can mix these queries, for example: https://drinkixxy.herokuapp.com/api/question?category=popular,random,kids&nsfw=False&count=10 will return 10 non-nsfw questionns of randomly chosen categories from [popular, random, kids].